semka95/rofi/README.md

 # Wayland support

-To enable Wayland support, build the project with meson and make sure the wayland feature is enabled (it is by default).
+Wayland support is enabled by default in this fork, along with X11/xcb.
+You can build rofi _without_ XCB, if you like:

 ```
-meson build -Dwayland=enabled
+meson build -Dxcb=disabled
 ```

 The rest of the installation process is unchanged (see [Installation](#Installation)).

-**Rofi** can be invoked with the same CLI and configuration and can be forced to use X11 mode with the x11 flag:
+**Rofi** can be invoked with the same CLI and configuration and can be forced to use X11 mode with the x11 flag (unless the X11 backend was disabled in build):

     rofi -x11 ...